The Agile Dojo: Your home to learn and practice Agile!

 Our backlog of activities:

-- At our June dojo, we’ll do something incredibly fun with our special guest, Patricia Kong of Scrum.org!
+- At our June dojo, we’ll learn and practice WOOP with our special guest, Patricia Kong of Scrum.org!
+WOOP helps you set and achieve your goals.
+Setting meaningful goals and developing good habits is hard.
+WOOP (Wish-Outcome-Obstacles-Plan) is founded on evidence-based motivation principles.
+It helps you set your goals and establish the behaviors you’ll need to achieve them.
 Get a preview of Patricia at With Great People: The Podcast for High-Performance Teams, where she was our guest last year.

 - Past sessions have included Build Your Own Scrum: Online, Agile Point Game, Product Inception Canvas, Team Transformation Canvas, and more.
 We’ll begin 2022 with a Futurespective and continue with a backlog of awesome fun activities.
 (Looking for awesome fun activities for your team?
 Here are more than 15 activities to use with your amazing team.)